Glossary of Insurance Terms

 - Top offer.
 This is the insurance adjuster’s final monetary offer to you regarding the value of your injury claim.
 There is no way to know for sure if the adjuster is truly offering their actual top offer.
 However, if you don’t have any attorney representing you, the adjuster’s supervisor typically wants to extend their “best” offer in order to discourage a claimant from hiring an expert injury attorney.

 Statistically speaking, the insurance company knows that if you hire an attorney, the final cost of the settlement will be much higher.
 Top offers extended by an adjuster to an unrepresented claimants are typically lower than those represented by an attorney.

 - Settlement.
 This is an agreement you make with an insurance company on the amount of money owed for your loss.
 More specifically, a settlement is what the insurance company pays out on a claim that attempts to bring you back to a pre-accident state.
 A settlement is finalized with a document called a “release.”
 The release specifies the agreement between the adjuster and the claimant.

 It’s critical that you read the release agreement carefully.
 If you accept the terms offered by the adjuster, you will be asked to sign the release and agree to not pursue the matter against their insured any further.
 A release is legally binding.
 Once you sign the release and settle your case, there is no turning back.
 The claim is over.
 Always make sure you are in full agreement before signing.

 Have questions?
 Talk to an experienced Atlanta car crash injury lawyer

-Now that you’ve ready this article, you’ll be better prepared to discuss your claim with the insurance company.
+Now that you’ve ready this glossary of insurance terms, you’ll be better prepared to discuss your claim with the insurance company.
 However, adjustors have many tricks up their sleeves that help them avoid liability and convince you to settle for less than your claim is worth.
 Claimants who are represented by a lawyer typically receive higher insurance payouts after a car accident.